jsiek/deduce/BinarySearchTree.md

 assert m2(5) = none
 ```

+We will use this function implementation of the Search interface to
+specify the correctness of the binary tree implementation of Search.

+## Binary Tree Implementation of Search

 We will store the keys and their values in a binary tree and implement
 `BST_search` and `BST_insert` operations.
 These operations are